 What is a typical day at SPARC like?

-We have four to five hours of classes or activities each day, and an invited speaker each evening.
-In between, students talk with each other and with instructors and relax.
+We have four to five hours of classes or activities each day, and an invited speaker many evenings.
+The rest of the time students generally relax, talk with each other and the instructors, or participate in optional activities.

 What is taught at SPARC?

 It’s easier to show than tell, but topics at SPARC include:

 - Probability theory, information theory, the mathematics of rationality

 - Fermi estimation, statistical street fighting, risk and power laws

 - Regression, graphical models, causal modeling

 - Motivation and intention, deliberate practice, cognitive biases